skokenes/RxQ/README.md

 });
 ```

+**RxQAP produces Cold Observables for all API calls EXCEPT for connectEngine, which returns a Hot Observable.**

 ### Configuring an engine connection
 The `config` object for a server can be defined with the following properties:
 * `host` - (String) Hostname of server